DP-Hridayan/aShellYou/instructions/OTG.md

 ## Prerequisites
 * 📱 A host device from which you will execute ADB commands
-* ✅ The host device should be fully functional with [Shizuku](instructions/Shizuku.md)
 * 📲 A target device on which the commands will be executed
 * 🔌 An OTG cable to connect both devices
 * 🧠 Knowledge of some ADB commands (optional)